ClaudioMartino/IIIF-Downloader/README.md

 ## Advanced usage

-All the functions have been defined in `iiif.py`, you can include it in your project and run more complicated tasks.
+You can include the library in your project and run more complicated tasks.
 Have a look at the example directory.

 ## Testings

 The script has been tested with the manifests and the collections listed in the text files of the `testing` directory.